Exploring Medieval Wales: Law Texts from Cyfraith Hywel - Sara Elin Roberts and Christine James

 Using the volume:

-The full work is available here as a PDF file.
 To refer to the work, the following reference should be used: Sara Elin Roberts and Christine James, Archwilio Cymru'r Oesoedd Canol: Testunau o Gyfraith Hywel (Cyfraith Hywel, 2015).

 To print the volume, choose the option '2 Pages Per Sheet' from the printer dialog box.